Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 Hey there, Justin here!

-Here’s a list of all my favorite resources, products, and all brands I trust and love.
+Here’s a list of all my favorite resources, products, and brands I trust and love.

-- My Binoculars: The pair of binoculars that I personally use is the Celestron Nature DX 8×42 Binoculars.
-It’s a great budget pair for beginner birders.
+My Celestron Nature DX 8×42 Binoculars: It’s a great budget pair for beginner birders.
 Highly valued for its price!
-Read my review here.
+Read my review.

-- Safe Paint for Bird Feeders: Special care needs to be taken to paint bird feeders with the right paint.
-Read more in the article here!
+Safe Paint for Bird Feeders Guide: Learn what special care needs to be taken to paint bird feeders with the right paint.

-- Birding Apps: 2 of my favorite birding apps are Merlin Bird ID, and eBird Mobile!
-Merlin is great for tracking and identifying birds, and eBird Mobile is great to track the birds sighted when birding.
-Read a post about them here.
+Bird Identification Apps Guide: 2 of my favorite birding apps are Merlin Bird ID, and eBird Mobile!
+Merlin is great for tracking and identifying birds, and eBird Mobile is great for tracking the birds sighted when birding.